Cornflower | The Blue Wildflower Loved by the German Emperor

 Basic Information

-- Scientific Name: Centaurea cyanus
+- Scientific name: Centaurea cyanus

 - Family: Asteraceae

-- Origin: Europe, Western Asia
+- Origin: Europe and Western Asia

 Cultural Significance Around the World